Aligned-Design/aligned_postd_1125/docs/phases/PHASE_INTEGRATION_REVIEW.md

 ## CONCLUSION

-The Aligned-20ai platform has a **solid architectural foundation** with all 4 phases functional and integrated.
+The POSTD platform has a **solid architectural foundation** with all 4 phases functional and integrated.
 However, there are **critical security and reliability gaps** that must be addressed before production deployment.

 **Key Status**:
 - ✅ Core functionality: 90% complete